 Forensic DNA analyst

-Students strong in biology, genetics, statistics, and lab protocols.
+Students with strong biology, genetics, statistics, and lab-protocol skills.

 Forensic toxicologist